DEATH OFF THE COAST OF CALIFORNIA

 We left early that morning and set out for a cove bordered by some high cliffs and a rock strewn shoreline nearby.
 The water was a little choppy, compliments of a light breeze about us, and the sun was shining through some clouds overhead.
 The temperature was somewhat cold at that particular hour and we wore jackets to keep warm.

 After an hour or so of zero activity, we were trolling along when I hooked a barracuda and brought it in.
 Shortly thereafter, we noticed a large Coast Guard helicopter landing on a cliff about a quarter mile from our position.
 Within moments of that occurrence, a large Coast Guard cutter ship made its way towards us and eventually pulled up alongside.

 Within minutes of that auspicious maneuver, two scuba divers jumped overboard into the water and dove down below our boat.
 There was dead silence for maybe 5 to 10 minutes after that instance during which time we waited patiently to find out why.
 We had no idea of what was going on and experienced an eerie feeling, at best.

 Suddenly, we saw them break the surface of the water about 10 yards from us.
 They were carrying a fully clothed victim who apparently had fallen off of another boat and sunk right to the bottom of the bay.
 His sunken facial features displayed a very pale color around the eyes and mouth, so we knew right away that he had drowned.
 The heavy jacket and large leather boots he had on probably did him in.
-I guess the man did not know how to swim and stood no chance of saving himself once he hit the water.
+I guess the man did not know how to swim, had noone onboard his boat to help, and stood no chance of saving himself once he hit the water.
 What a sickening and unforgettable sight that was!

 That event ended our day.
 We had already pulled in our lines and decided to head back to the docks.
 That was the first time I had ever seen a dead man in person that wasn’t already resting in a coffin.
 The event stayed transfixed in my mind for a long, long time afterwards.